Albert Gonzalez homepage

 Made as a small weekend project with an ESP8266 Thing Dev Board from Sparkfun, The Weather is a box with a big red button that prompts The Weather (but not The Weather From A Specific Location).

-Using the OpenWeather API and a custom homemade script, each time the user hits the button the weather information from a random place is displayed in a small OLED screen.
-Initially developed as a stupid Slack command for my offtopic chats, the next logical step was to prototype it into a small box (designed and 3d printed by myself) connected to the Internet.
+Thanks to the OpenWeather API each time the user hits the button the weather information from a random place is displayed in a small OLED screen.
+Initially developed as a stupid Slack command for my offtopic chats, the next logical step was to prototype it into a custom designed and 3d printed box connected to the Internet.

 Extended info available on the Hackaday.io project page (also in the github repo).